Have you been charged with vehicular manslaughter in California? Then the Los Angeles car accident lawyers at Lluis Law can help.

 - The act caused the death of another person.

-- To be found guilty of vehicular manslaughter with gross negligence, the actions must cause the death of the other person.
+- To be found guilty of grossly negligent vehicular manslaughter, the actions must cause the death of the other person.

 - The driver acted with ordinary negligence.